 - Don’t allow your dog to lick you

 - Avoid playing rough with your dog to prevent accidental scratches

-It’s unlikely that if you are fit and healthy that you will be affected by your dog’s kennel cough.
-So there’s no need to quarantine your dog, just be extra careful if you come into contact with vulnerable individuals.
+It’s unlikely that you will be affected by your dog’s kennel cough if you are fit and healthy.
+So there’s no need to quarantine your dog; just be extra careful if you come into contact with vulnerable individuals.

 Is Kennel cough contagious to cats?

-Symptoms of kennel cough in cats are similar to that in dogs except the cough tends to be productive, and cats suffer more breathing difficulties.
+Symptoms of kennel cough in a cat are similar to that in dogs, except the cough tends to be productive, and cats suffer more breathing difficulties.

 Some of the signs of infection in cats include;